tp0119/greenboard/example/data/index.html.md

 # Introduction

-Welcome to the Kittn API!
-You can use our API to access Kittn API endpoints, which can get information on various cats, kittens, and breeds in our database.
+Welcome to the Audiopedia API!
+You can use our API to access Audiopedia API endpoints, which can get information on various topics, playlists, and tracks in our database.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
-You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.
+Our prefered language binding is in Python.
+You can view code examples in the dark area to the right!

-This example API documentation page was created with [Greenboard](https://github.com/shamin/greenboard).
-Feel free to edit it and use it as a base for your own API's documentation.
+This API documentation page was created with [Greenboard](https://github.com/shamin/greenboard).

 # Authentication